keivalya/rescueShakti/README.md

 - **Chatbot:** You may provide the number of the chatbot that _gives sarcastic responses_ to anyone you don't want to reveal your own phone number to and feel at ease.

 ## How we built it
+We have used JavaScript in order to retrieve

 ## Challenges we ran into